-CER is now CRU: Rebranding, Contact & Complaints
+CER is now CRU: Rebranding, Contact and Complaints

 The Commission for Energy Regulation (CER) was Ireland’s energy and water regulator.
 Read on to learn about their development, impact and why they rebranded, as well as how to contact them and make a complaint.